emukidid/cleanrip/release/readme.txt

-CleanRip - Wii/GC Disc Ripper Tool - Version 1.0.3
+CleanRip - Wii/GC Disc Ripper Tool - Version 1.0.4

+Whatsnew in 1.0.4:
+- Added redump.org DAT file downloading
+- Added more info to the dumpinfo.txt
+- Fixed rip completion time not showing up
+- Fixed NTFS issues (failed to create file/etc)

 Whatsnew in 1.0.3:
 - Added SHA-1 and CRC32 calculation (all saved to disk)